Arbitration Act 1996: Stay of legal proceedings

 If any legal proceedings are commenced against a party which are subject to an arbitration agreement, then the party may apply to the court for a stay of those legal proceedings, and the Act provides that the court "shall grant a stay unless [it is] satisfied that the arbitration agreement is null and void, inoperative, or incapable of being performed."
-However this provision does not apply to a domestic arbitration agreement.
-In such cases the court has a wider discretion whether or not to grant a stay including whether there are "other sufficient grounds" for not requiring the parties to abide by the arbitration agreement.

 Exclusion of the courts

 Section 69 permits an appeal on a point of law to a court unless the parties have agreed to exclude that right.
-But the right to bring an appeal may only be exercised either with the agreement of the other party, or with the leave of the court.
+But the right to bring an appeal may only be exercised either with the agreement of the other party, or with the leave of the court, which would generally be given only where an arbitral decision is clearly incorrect, or the issue to be decided is of sufficient public importance and the decision made by the arbitral tribunal could reasonably be questioned.
 An agreement by the parties to dispense with the requirement to give reasons for the tribunal's award is treated as an agreement to exclude the court's jurisdiction to hear an appeal on a point of law.